10 Best Home Inspection Services in New York 2023

 The company gets high marks for not charging extra for evening or weekend appointments.

-EAS remains competitive because after one of the inspectors checks out the apartment, the owner himself, Charles Schwartz, will go there to make sure that the inspector didn’t miss anything at no additional charge.
+EAS remains competitive because after one of the inspectors checks out the apartment, the owner, Charles Schwartz, will go there to ensure that the inspector didn’t miss anything at no additional charge.
 The report is even written by Mr. Schwartz.

 Like a family business that takes pride in its use of the company’s owner, EAS, Inc. is the most highly rated home inspection company.

-It is top-rated at the Better Business Bureau, Yelp, and much more.
+It is top-rated at the Better Business Bureau, Yelp, and more.